BenDo2006/SCARA-LP/README.md

   Identified loss of torque transmission due to slipping D-shaft interface.
 Redesigned coupling interface to improve engagement and reduce backlash.

 - **Vibration during motion:**
   Caused by belt compliance and mass distribution.
-Mitigated by relocating motors to the base and improving structural stability.
+Mitigated by relocating motors to the base and improving structural stability and reducing rotational inertia.

 - **Mechanical vs control ambiguity:**
   Distinguished between control delay and mechanical response issues by isolating encoder feedback and physical system behavior during testing.